twilio/breakout-trust-onboard/README-Setup.md

 This README will guide you through some of the setup we have performed already in the [pre-built image we offer](README.md#Getting-Started-Options).
 We recommend starting with the image, but if your needs differ below you will find some helpful getting setup instructions.

+**IMPORTANT: If you are using the pre-built image from Twilio, please do not perform the actions below on that image.
+The environment has already been set up for you and you should not have to run through these steps.
+They are provided for reference or for adding support to an environment other than the pre-built image.**

 # Library and Tools

 The `src/` and `external_libs/` folders contain the library code to communicate with the Twilio ToB SIM for certificate extraction as well as signing.